Zero-Truncated Poisson Regression for Sparse Multiway Count Data Corrupted by False Zeros: Funding

 We present results for experiments involving the methods defined as \emph{Poisson}, \emph{Oracle}, and \emph{ZTP} in \S\ref{sec:exp_mle} to demonstrate the results of Theorem~\ref{simplethm} in practice.

 \emph{\textbf{Varying $\boldsymbol{|\Omega|}$}}.
 Figure~\ref{fig:varying_omega} presents the average relative errors of estimators using the three methods as a function of $|\Omega|/I^N$, which is the fraction of the number true zeros and non-zeros to the total number of entries in the data tensors.
-In these experiments, we set $\beta=1$, $\alpha=2.5$, $N=3$, $I=100$, $R=5$, and generate 50 replicates of $\Omega$ for each value of $|\Omega|/I^N$.
+In these experiments, we set $\beta=1$, $\alpha=2.5$, $N=3$, $I=100$, $R=5$, generate 50 replicates of $\Omega$ for each value of $|\Omega|/I^N$, and compute estimators using the different methods starting from $n=20$ randomly generated initial starting points for each instance of $\Omega$.
 As expected, the \emph{Oracle} method, which only computes estimators using true zeros and non-zeros, leads to the best results for all values of $|\Omega|/I^N$.
 When $|\Omega|/I^N = 1$, the \emph{Poisson} and \emph{Oracle} methods are identical, since there are no false zeros, as illustrated in the right side of the plot.
 In such cases, though, the \emph{ZTP} method ignores all zeros and thus incurs more error in the estimates.
 As predicted by Theorem~\ref{simplethm}, we see that the average errors of the \emph{ZTP} estimators track those of the \emph{Oracle} estimators, differing only by a small multiplicative value at each value of $|\Omega|/I^N$.
-In these experiments, the predicted difference in relative error in Theorem~\ref{simplethm} should be bounded by a factor of $\sqrt{\kappa} \approx 2.6$ (with $\beta=1$), which aligns well with these results.
+In these experiments, the predicted difference in relative error in Theorem~\ref{simplethm} should be bounded by a factor of $\sqrt{\kappa}$, which aligns well with the results presented in Figure~\ref{fig:varying_omega}.
+These results are very consistent across the $k=50$ replicates of $\Omega$ and the $n=20$ randomly generated initial starting points of the numerical optimization methods used.
+Specifically, the shaded regions in Figure~\ref{fig:varying_omega} represent one standard deviation away from the average relative errors for each method across the replicates.
+Furthermore, the standard deviations in relative error are all more than two orders of magnitude smaller on average across the initial starting guesses than those for the replicates.
+Together, these results indicate very little variability in the estimators computed using all three methods.

 \emph{\textbf{Varying $\boldsymbol{\beta}$}}.
 Figure~\ref{fig:varying_beta} presents the average relative errors of estimators using the three methods as a function of $\beta$, which influences the number of true zeros in the data tensors.
 As expected, as $\beta \to 0$, $\kappa$ increases, and thus there are greater differences in the average errors between the estimators computed with the \emph{Oracle} and \emph{ZTP} methods.
 Moreover, these differences are much more extreme as $|\Omega|/I^N \to 0$---i.e., as the numbers of false zeros in the data tensors increase.
 When $\beta$ is close to 0, there are few observations used by the \emph{ZTP} method to compute the estimator, and thus we see that the average relative errors can be large, whereas the average relative errors for the \emph{Oracle} method are still bounded by the results of computing estimators using the \emph{Poisson} method.
 Thus, we recommend that the \emph{ZTP} method be used only when there are a sufficient number of non-zero entries in the data tensors; the specific fractions will be determined by the number of dimensions, sizes of those dimensions, and the distributions of values of the non-zero entries.